amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

   where :math:`U` is a square matrix of size :math:`n_{\mathrm{samples}}` with orthogonal columns, :math:`D` is a :math:`n_{\mathrm{features}}\times n_{\mathrm{features}}` diagonal matrix whose elements are non-negative singular values and :math:`V^T` is a transpose of a :math:`n_{\mathrm{features}} \times n_{\mathrm{features}}` orthogonal matrix.

-* Cholesky: Cholesky decomposition can be used for normal and Ridge regression when data is full-rank.
+* Cholesky: the Cholesky decomposition can be used for normal and ridge regression when the data matrix is full-rank.
 It factorizes the symmetric positive-definite normal equations matrix :math:`X^TX` into two triangular matrices.
 In linear models it can be used to find coefficients expressed as:

   .. math::

    \beta = (X^TX+\lambda)^{-1}X^Ty,

-  where after left multiplying by an expression inside of the inverse, we end up with system of linear equations in the form :math:`Ax=B`.
-Left hand side can be factorised using Cholesky as follows:
+  where, after left multiplying by the expression inside of the inverse, we end up with a system of linear equations in the form :math:`Ax=B`.
+  The left hand side can be factorized using the Cholesky decomposition as follows:

   .. math::

    X^TX+\lambda = LL^T,

   where :math:`L` is a lower triangular matrix with real and positive diagonal entries.
-Such matrix is then used to find a solution to a system of linear equations.
+This matrix is then used to find a solution to the system of linear equations.

 **Iterative solvers**